ropensci/gittargets/README.md

-are up to date in the pipeline, `gittargets` can snapshot the [`targets` data store](https://books.ropensci.org/targets/files.html#internal-data-files) to a version control repository of its own.
+are up to date in the pipeline, `gittargets` can snapshot the [`targets` data store](https://books.ropensci.org/targets/files.html#internal-data-files) to a local version control repository of its own.
 Each data snapshot is a Git commit and a one-time Git branch.
 The branch associates the data commit with the code commit that was checked out when the snapshot was created.
 This one-to-one code-data mapping facilitates transitions.

 ### Transitions